 Yet Solomon testifies that God "has made everything beautiful in its time.
 He has also set eternity in the hearts of men; yet they cannot fathom what God has done from beginning to end" (3:11).
 If only ... if only all people could see the beauty of God's creation and how it reflects the majesty of our Creator.
 People know instinctively that there is more to life than what we see, yet the human mind conceives only what it wants to believe ... that somehow there is an "afterlife" that we control by our own ideas, thoughts and actions.
 Because of the consequences of sin within us we cannot understand God's works or the salvation He offers.
 Instead of seeing the history of life on this planet as having a beginning and an end, most people choose to see it as an endless cycle of life in which we control our own destiny!

 Remember the "fool" Solomon spoke of so often in Proverbs.
 Solomon uses Ecclesiastes to expose the thinking of the fool!
 Living for God is what brings SATISFACTION!
 Solomon declares that there is nothing better than to be happy and do good and to find satisfaction in our labor for THIS is the gift of God!
 (3:13).
 We are helpless without God and our lives are meaningless without Him, but "everything GOD does will endure forever" (3:14).
 God does all of this "so that men will revere Him" (3:14).
-People often ask why certain things happen as they do.
-God doesn't leave us to wonder!
-Paul gives the same reasoning in Acts 17 when he tells the men of Athens: "God did this so that men would seek Him and perhaps reach out for Him and find Him, though He is not far from each one of us" (Acts 17:27).
+Why do things happen as they do?
+Paul says to the people of Athens in Acts 17: "God did this so that men would seek Him and perhaps reach out for Him and find Him, though He is not far from each one of us" (Acts 17:27).

 As he goes on in Chapter 4, Solomon grieves over the oppressed and the hopelessness of their lives.
 He states that the dead are happier than the living!
 Even labor and achievement - "success" is meaningless and a chasing after the wind.
-People work, they toil for material possessions, for things that will pass away, while death comes for all.
+People labor for material possessions, for things that will pass away, while death comes for all.
 Where is there any reason for hope?
 Life is chaos, it is difficult, it is impossible to understand ... and we look for satisfaction, for peace of heart and mind and can't find it anywhere!!
 It is "each man for himself," but then "for whom am I toiling and why am I depriving myself of enjoyment?"
 (4:8).
-Life without God is just going around in circles trying to find satisfaction, happiness or whatever else you call what people want ... because they don't even know what they want!!!
+Life without God is just going around in circles trying to find satisfaction, happiness.

 God said, "It is not good that man is alone ..."
 To live for yourself is to live for nothing because your life in this world is temporary and God created you to live for HIM!
 What do we need to do to live for God?
 We need to work together with others AND with God Himself.
 When Solomon says, "Two are better than one, because they have a good return for their work ..."
 (4:9), he is not just talking about friendship, but about what God made people to do: to labor together for His kingdom.
 And when he says, "A cord of three strands is not quickly broken" (4:12), he is adding the third piece to the puzzle: the very Spirit of God!
 Only when the Spirit of God is at work in His people can you and I labor together and find satisfaction in working for God's kingdom.